 - I do find that many of our young leaders are gravitating to these Fair Trade Clergy Shirts by Butler & Butler.
 They are ethically sourced and more tailored to fit.

 Finally, you may be looking to do something really big for a Christmas gift or a key anniversary in the life of the Church.
 Your Rector probably wants a few days of retreat with his/her spouse at a nice place of THEIR own choosing.
+We have spent so much time this year in our homes.
+Now, is the time more than ever that many of us need a change of scenery.

 This is a wonderful thing for someone to give.
 Rectors are in the constant mode of “providing” for the members of their church.
 It is a joy and a privilege to do this.
 But from time to time it is certainly nice to go to a place where one can be provided for to rest and recharge.